IbenKAndersen/Dat3SemGitHubWeek36/README.md

 # Wednesday 04/09/19
 JavaScript Introduction

-- Status: ...
+- Status: Done with all exercises in JavaScript Array.
+Done with ...
-- Location: The document with answers is in the folder 03-wednesday-excercises.
+- Location: The documents with answers is in the folder 03-wednesday-excercises.
 - Learning goals: descriping the diffrences between Java and JavaScript, describing the functionality and data types and structures of JavaScript, using the most important methods of JavaScript Array.